 Karate Classes In Leaves Green

-Searching for a karate teacher or karate classes in Leaves Green ?
+Trying to find a karate teacher or karate instructional classes in Leaves Green ?

 What exactly is Karate?